Borders and allegiances across the globe are being tightened and questioned.

 Search for market-leading tools, apps, plugins, modules etc. that can help you successfully navigate the huge task of a full website translation.

 If you use a common CMS like WordPress, then there are plenty of tasty tools available.
-Multilingual site plugins like WPML are pretty inexpensive, easy to use and make the full translation of your website feasible.
+Multilingual site plugins like WPML are pretty inexpensive, easy to use and they make the full translation of your website feasible.

 But there are tools available for less common CMSs, too, such as Transcribe for Expression Engine and Locale for Drupal.